semaphoreci/semaphore/docs/docs/reference/os-apple.md

 ## Overview

-The Operating System image defines what OS and software is pre-installed in you [agents](../using-semaphore/pipelines#agents).
+The Operating System image defines what OS and software are pre-installed in your [agents](../using-semaphore/pipelines#agents).

 This page describes OS images to run on Apple-based Semaphore Cloud [machines](./machine-types).
 You can add more OS options using [self-hosted agents](../using-semaphore/self-hosted).